Gvwyn/collatz-conjecture-viewer/README.md

 goes through Y's the sequence until X is found
 either outputs how many steps does it required to get to X or tells the user that it's impossible to get to X
 requires **two inputs**: Y, which can be any number[^0], and X, the number you're looking for in Y's sequence
-[^0]: numbers which sequence exceed the limits at any point will halt the program
+[^0]: numbers above 0, or any number which sequence doesn't go above the limits (i guess above 2^63, not sure)